 The question of what to wear to your appointment might seem obvious, but it’s easily overlooked.
 Harris suggests you wear “something comfortable and not too tight.
 Pants or shorts that do not lay across your navel and a shirt are best.
 Anything with easy access to that area.
 Dresses or onesies are a little trickier for obvious reasons.”

 While pain is relative and based on each person’s individual pain tolerance, getting a needle pushed through your skin is never going to be pleasant.
 Still, many people say it’s not nearly as painful as some of the piercings in areas with thicker cartilage.
-The most uncomfortable part tends to be the few seconds it takes to thread the piece of jewelry through the hollow needle.
+The most uncomfortable part tends to be the few seconds it takes to thread the piece of jewellery through the hollow needle.

 Harris explained that aftercare is actually quite easy for a new belly-button piercing.
 He recommends cleaning it twice daily with some fragrance-free soap and water.
 Do your best to leave it alone, and don’t overclean or touch it with dirty hands.
 Until it’s fully healed, you want to be careful of snagging it on a towel or rubbing it with your clothes (tread lightly around high-waisted jeans).

 “Try not to do anything that has you laying on it or putting a lot of pressure on it,” Harris says.
 “Be careful with those loofahs in the shower, too.
 If it’s comfortable enough for you to work out, then it should be OK.
 Just be mindful of it.”